 The Horticulture Innovation Lab hosts a small "Demonstration Center" for visitors to the University of California, Davis, campus.
 Campus visitors can find the Demonstration Center on this campus map, located on the edge of Solano Field and Arboretum Drive, near the Environmental Horticulture buildings.

-The demonstration center’s mission is to share technologies and practices with colleagues visiting from around California, the country, and the world.
-This will be an active site for students, faculty, and staff to test new horticultural tools and demonstrate best practices for growing fruits and vegetables — particularly those helpful to small-scale farmers in developing countries.
+The Demonstration Center’s mission is to share technologies and practices with colleagues visiting from around California, the country, and the world.
+This is an active site for students, faculty, and staff to test new horticultural tools and demonstrate best practices for growing fruits and vegetables — particularly those helpful to small-scale farmers in developing countries.

-The demonstration center includes adaptations and demonstrations of horticultural technologies.
+The Demonstration Center includes adaptations and demonstrations of horticultural technologies.
 These horticultural innovations have been designed to help smallholder farmers overcome field and market challenges at low costs and with simple materials.
-Here are some of the technologies demonstrated at this center, with links to basic fact sheets in PDF:
+Here are some of the technologies demonstrated at this center, with links to basic fact sheets:

 - CoolBot for cold rooms

 The CoolBot was designed by an American farmer to trick an air-conditioner into creating a small cold room at reduced costs, to cool produce fresh from the fields.
-The cold room at the demonstration center is powered by solar panels.
+The CoolBot and air conditioner in the Demonstration Center's cold room are powered by solar panels, for off-grid cooling.

-The demonstration center currently has two UC Davis-designed chimney solar dryers and and sometimes a more traditional cabinet dryer model on display too.
+The Demonstration Center currently has two UC Davis-designed chimney solar dryers and sometimes a more traditional cabinet dryer model on display too.